Celiac Disease: Fast Facts

 Share the fast facts below on social media.
 You’ll help Beyond Celiac spread the facts on celiac disease.
 Share by using the social media icons above.

 Here are some of the most staggering facts about celiac disease and the gluten-free marketplace.
-Each statement highlights the need for education and awareness among the medical and culinary communities as well as the general public.
+Each statement highlights the need for education and awareness among the medical, science and culinary communities as well as the general public.

 - Celiac disease can affect men and women of all ages and races.